Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 want to customize the behaviour of the alluxio client used by Alluxio-FUSE the same way you would for any other client application.

-One possibility, for example, is to edit `$TACHYON_HOME/bin/alluxio-fuse.sh` and add your specific alluxio client options in the `TACHYON_JAVA_OPTS` variable.
+One possibility, for example, is to edit `$ALLUXIO_HOME/bin/alluxio-fuse.sh` and add your specific alluxio client options in the `ALLUXIO_JAVA_OPTS` variable.

 # Operational assumptions and status